 Each of Avatar’s three seasons chronicles the adventures of Aang, the last of the Air Nomads and the Avatar, and his journey to master the elements and bring balance back to the world.
 Rather than writing out the details of the saga, here are brief synopses of Book 1: Water, Book 2: Earth, and Book 3: Fire.

 Avatar: Nature and Culture in Peril

 The central conflict of Avatar is a century-long war started by Fire Lord Sozin.
-Capitalizing on the power vacuum left by the death of an Avatar, Sozin and his descendants leveraged their nation’s technological prowess to seek control and domination over others, justifying their warmongering as a way to share their wealth and prosperity with the rest of the world.
+Capitalizing on the power vacuum left by the death of an Avatar, Sozin and his descendants leveraged their nation’s technological prowess to gain control and dominion over the others, justifying their warmongering as a way to share their wealth and prosperity with the rest of the world.
 In the audio commentaries of the series’ DVDs, technological advancement and a ravenous appetite for natural resources were cited as key factors behind Sozin’s campaign of aggressive expansion.
 The Fire Nation was in part modeled after Japan’s rapid industrialization during the Meiji Restoration and its subsequent decades of imperialism and militarism. (source).
 The environmental and social consequences of this path of development are seen throughout the world of Avatar.